thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 <html xmlns:th="http://www.thymeleaf.org">
 ```

-2. Applying the Thymeleaf project nature to your project
+#### 2. Applying the Thymeleaf project nature to your project

 This method will make content assist available to _all_ of the HTML files in
 your project, and is ideal for when you've organized your code to have plenty of
 reusable HTML fragments without a common root element.

-To add the Thymeleaf nature to your project: right-click a project >> Configure
+To add the Thymeleaf nature to your project: right-click a project >> Configure >>
->> Add Thymeleaf Nature.
+Add Thymeleaf Nature.
 This will also add a Thymeleaf menu item to your
 project's right-click menu, which right now only has the option to remove the
 Thymeleaf nature from the project.

-Using either methdod, you should now start getting content assist for any
+Using either method, you should now start getting content assist for any dialect
-dialect whose namespace is explicitly declared in your HTML files (method 1), or
+whose namespace is explicitly declared in your HTML files (method 1), or for
-for every dialect in your project's classpath.
-This applies to suggestions as
+every dialect in your project's classpath.
+This applies to suggestions as you
-you type, autocompletion of what you've entered so far if it matches only one
+type, autocompletion of what you've entered so far if it matches only one result
-result (both of these can be invoked manually using CTRL+SPACE), and help text
+(both of these can be invoked manually using CTRL+SPACE), and help text when
-when hovering the cursor over a Thymeleaf processor.
+hovering the cursor over a Thymeleaf processor.

 Adding content assist for your dialect